e-n-f/if-then-else/if-then-else.md

 to a different point in the sequence, either unconditionally or only in some particular circumstance.

-Here, for example, is part of the instruction set from BINAC, one of the first commercially produced computers.
-It had three instructions that affected control flow: one to skip ahead by a single instruction, one to jump unconditionally to a different point in the sequence, and a third that checked whether the result of the previous calculation was negative, only jumping if that was true.
+Here, for example, is the conditional jump instruction from the BINAC, one of the first commercially produced computers.
+It checked whether the machine's accumulator contained a negative number.
+If it did, it diverted the flow of control to some specified instruction; otherwise, it let control continue normally to the next instruction.

-This conditional jump was designed to support one specific usage pattern: if you wanted to do a thing several times, at the end of each iteration you subtracted the total number of iterations you wanted to make from the number of the current iteration.
+This instruction was designed to support a specific usage pattern: if you wanted to do a thing several times, at the end of each iteration you subtracted the total number of iterations you wanted to make from the number of the current iteration.
 If the